rustaceanrob/kyoto/README.md

 If you do not have `bitcoind` installed, you may simply run `just integrate` and it will be installed for you in the `build` folder.

-## Project Layout

-`chain`: Contains all logic for syncing block headers, filter headers, filters, parsing blocks.
-Also contains preset checkpoints for Signet, Regtest, and Bitcoin networks.
-Notable files: `chain.rs`

-`core`: Organizes the primary user-facing components of the API.
-This includes both the `Node` and the `Client` that all developers will interact with, as well as the `NodeBuilder`.
-Importantly includes `peer_map.rs`, which is the primary file that handles peer threads by sending messages, persisting new peers, banning peers, and managing peer task handles. `node.rs` is the main application loop, responsible for driving the node actions.
-Notable files: `node.rs`, `peer_map.rs`, `builder.rs`, `client.rs`

-`db`: Defines how data must be persisted with `traits.rs`, and includes some opinionated defaults for database components.

-`filters`: Additional structures for managing compact filter headers and filters, used by `chain.rs`

-`network`: Opens and closes connections, handles encryption and decryption of messages, generates messages, parses messages, times message response times, performs DNS lookups.
-Notable files: `peer.rs`, `reader.rs`, `parsers.rs`, `outbound_messages.rs`

 ## Contributing

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) to get started.